"How to choose the best pillow for neck pain?"

 We spend one-third of our life sleeping, something like 200,000 hours in our life.

-Thousands of New Zealanders could be needlessly suffering from disrupted sleep due to bad pillow choices at bedtime.
+Thousands of New Zealanders could needlessly suffer from disrupted sleep due to lousy support choices at bedtime.

-It would also improve quality and duration of sleep.
-Chiropractors at Orewa Chiropractic believe that more education around pillow and bed selection could lead to better quality of life.
+It would also improve the quality and duration of sleep.
+Chiropractic practitioners believe that more education on pillow and bed selections could improve their patient's quality of life.

 Today the choice is vast.
-There are now pillows on the market made from memory foam (developed by the NASA) or natural latex/bamboo which has been shown very effective for neck pain suffers and improving sleep quality.
-However they can be a significant initial investment.
+There are now pillows on the market made from memory foam (developed by NASA), natural latex/bamboo or Merino wool.
+They have been shown very effective for neck pain suffering and improving sleep quality.
+But, they can be a significant initial investment.

-Polyester filling, less expensive than down and memory foam, tends to provide good support and hold its shape reasonably well.
+Polyester filling, less expensive than down and memory foam, provides proper and firm neck support and holds its shape reasonably well.
 However, it is also the least durable of these materials.